ComradeVanti/UnityPackageTemplate/README.md

 When you use this template for your package, there are a few things you should
 do:

 1. Update package manifest
     - package name
     - display- name
     - description
     - unity-version, author
     - keywords
 2. Update assemblies
     - Rename runtime assembly and namespace
+    - Rename editor assembly and namespace (or remove if not needed)
 3. Update license (This template used the Unlicense by default)
 4. Update readme
     - Title